-The County Planning Office gathered comprehensive data related to Stanford projects, compiled the information, produced and published the AR 16 pursuant to the 2000 GUP.
+The County Planning Office gathered comprehensive data related to Stanford projects, compiled the information, produced and published the AR 17 pursuant to the 2000 GUP.
 Stanford University provides funding for all aspects of the Annual Report preparation, and necessary information included in the report.

-The Draft AR 16 will be presented to the Community Resource Group on May 11, 2017 and the final report will be presented to the Planning Commission at the June 2017 public hearing.
+The Draft AR 17 will be presented to the Community Resource Group on April 12, 2018 and the final report will be presented to the Planning Commission at the June 2018 public hearing.

-GUP Condition D: Permitting and Environmental Review
+GUP Condition D: Permitting and Environmental Review ------------------------- -------------------------------------

-During the AR 16 reporting period, Stanford received ASA or ASA Small Project Exemption (ASX) for 11 projects.
+During the AR 17 reporting period, Stanford received ASA or ASA Small Project Exemption (ASX) for eight projects.
 All of these projects were determined to be consistent with the General Plan land use designations and zoning requirements, and found to be adequately analyzed in the CP/GUP EIR.
 See Section II of this Annual Report for the status of each project.
 When violations of codes, ordinances or other requirements occur, they are addressed through appropriate County procedures.
 It is beyond the scope of this Annual Report to document every minor violation of County ordinances or other requirements that occur on Stanford University land.
 As of this Annual Report, there has been no action that would require the County Planning Commission to consider or determine Stanford to be in non-compliance with any GUP condition or mitigation requirement.
 Stanford University remains in compliance with the GUP.
 The zoning enforcement office and building inspection office report that Stanford University is in general compliance with other County requirements.

-GUP Condition E: Academic Building Area Review

-Stanford is in compliance with GUP Condition E.5.
+GUP Condition E: Academic Building Area Review Stanford is in compliance with GUP Condition E.5.
 See Appendices B and E for more detail.
-Appendix E is provided electronically at http://sustainability-year-in-review.stanford.edu/2016/.

-GUP Condition F: Housing

-During this reporting period, Stanford framed 418 units at the GSB Residences and the New Residences at Lagunita Court projects, and converted 33 units at Kingscote Gardens to academic space, adding a net new total of 385 housing units.
-The total number of campus housing units constructed under the 2000 GUP is 2,404.
+Appendix E is provided electronically at http://sustainability-year-in-review.stanford.edu/2017/ .
+GUP Condition F: Housing During this reporting period, Stanford framed one housing unit at the Lagunita-Eucalipto residence hall.
+The total number of campus housing units constructed under the 2000 GUP is 2,405.
 Currently, Stanford's capacity for providing student-housing units remains equivalent to the capacity identified by Stanford University at the time of initial occupancy.
 Stanford's housing need is subject to fluctuation during any given year.
 Accordingly, Stanford University may redistribute the student population among existing housing facilities in any given year, based on current population and programmatic needs.
 The County will, as needed, reassess housing availability status with appropriate Stanford University staff.
 If Stanford University should ever apply for a development permit that would change the number of beds available to students, that action and the change in beds would be reported in the Annual Report.
+The 2000 GUP requires Stanford to build additional housing units commensurate with the development of academic/academic support facilities.
+The threshold at 1,000,000 gsf of academic or academic support area requires a minimum of 1,210 housing units.
+Stanford University has constructed 2,404 units and is therefore, in compliance with this requirement.

 III.
-Overview of Monitoring During Sixteenth Year
+Overview of Monitoring During Seventeenth Year